 Hahn earned his bachelor’s degree in distributive education with a minor in business administration from Maryland in 1975.
 While there, he was a three-year varsity letterwinner under Lefty Driesell on three of the best basketball teams Maryland has fielded.
 He was a freshman in 1971-72 when the Terps won the National Invitation Tournament; he was a key reserve on the team that lost what is considered to be the greatest game in ACC history (Maryland’s 103-100 overtime setback against NC State in 1974).
 He captained the team his senior year.

 Hahn is one of only two players in Maryland basketball history to play and coach in the NCAA tournament.
 He was also a part of two of the winningest teams in school history.
 He played on Maryland’s 1974-75 team that finished with a 24-5 record (.828 winning percentage) and coached the 1998-99 team that won a then-school record 28 games and went 28-6 (.824 winning percentage).

 A native of Mishawaka, Ind., who attended Penn High, Hahn and his wife, Kathi, have been married since 1976.
-They have two children, a son, Matthew, an assistant basketball coach at Robert Morris, and a daughter, Ashley (husband, Brian Calvery), and a granddaughter, Katie Ann Calvery.
+They have two children, a son, Matthew (wife, Christie Yost), a daughter, Ashley (husband, Brian Calvery), and a granddaughter, Katie Ann Calvery.